treezio/chrome-extension-hide-google-meets-addons/README.md

 ## Installation

-- Clone or donwload package to your computer.
+- Clone or download the project to your computer.
 - Load unpacked extension from browser extensions manager.